TheRensselaerIDEA/COVID-masks-nlp/README.md

 ### 3.1 Set the notebook snapshot mode (optional)
 The analysis pipeline can take several hours to run on larger sample sizes of tweets.
 For this reason we have implemented a snapshot system that allows the environment state from previous runs to be pre-loaded and only the visualization code executed.
 Usage of the snapshot system is explained int he header comments of the notebook.
-Snapshots should be saved to and loaded from the [snapshots](snapshots) directory.
+Snapshots should be saved to and loaded from the [analysis/snapshots](analysis/snapshots) directory.

 By default, no snapshot is saved or loaded.